Is There a Fertility Diet for Women?

 Water: Okay, so you’re drinking this, not eating.
 Potato, potahto.
 Aim for 8 8-oz glasses daily.

 Prenatal Vitamin: Our prenatal capsule has all the nutrients you need for early fetal development, like folate, iron, and DHA, and taking it prior to TTC can help boost your egg health.

 Fertility Foods to Avoid

 If you’re trying to conceive or thinking about TTC soon, here’s what to avoid.

 - Caffeine (sorry, but here’s why)

-You’ll notice that most of this is all part of an overall healthy diet.
+You’ll notice that most aspects of a TTC diet are the same as an overall healthy diet.
 Taking care of yourself is one of the best things you can do for your fertility, and it’s a great habit to start before becoming a mother!